-Personalisation was seen to be somewhat more important for large contact centres, with 30% rating it as 9 or 10, compared to around 15% of small and medium operations.
-22% of service-focused contact centres rate personalisation at 9 or 10, compared to only 5% of sales respondents.
-Inbound operations are more likely than outbound to consider it important.
+Personalisation was seen to be somewhat more important for large contact centres, with 31% rating it as 9 or 10, compared to less than 10% of small and medium operations.

 More on the importance of customer personalisation can be found in the Strategic Directions section of this report.